 2- development of fast vehicles but very studied on the security plan for touring; **

-3 - development of cars not using fossil fuels: battery and solar electric, hydrogen fuel cell, hydrogen, inertial engine, compressed gas: **
+3 - development of cars that do not use fossil fuels: electric battery and solar, hydrogen fuel cell, hydrogen, inertial motor, compressed gas: **

-4 - development of the humidity control and the so-called water engine; ***
+4 - development of humidity control and the so-called water engine; ***

-5 - improvement of the piloting assistance electronics; *
+5 - improvement of piloting assistance electronics; *

 7 - external speed limitation by electronic control; ***